cockroachdb/docs/tutorials/katacoda/spatial-data/step6.md

-### (11) How long is the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY?
+**How long is the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY?**

 So far, you have written queries that ask questions about bird habitats, bookstore locations, or some combination of the two.
 Because you are planning a trip, you want to think about how to travel between the bookstores in the loon habitat area.
 Depending on how far apart the bookstores are, you may want to visit more than one of them in a day, perhaps doing some birdwatching along the way.